 Does ViviScal Work?

 This, of course, is the $64,000 question.
-Viviscal does appear to have various studies to prove it grows hair or slows hair loss.
+Viviscal appears to have various clinical studies to prove it grows hair and/or slows hair loss.
 While those studies appear to be well done, I'd like to see a bit more.
 I'm honestly not sure if Viviscal works or not although from the comments below, several people are saying it does work.
 If Viviscal is going to work, it seems that at least 3-6 months of use will be needed before you can know for sure.